 - Backstay arrangement: Single to boomkin

-- Other comments: Tom Thumb had a major refit in 2014-15 after many years sailing out of Salcombe.
+- Other comments: Major refit at Will Stirling's yard in 2014-15 after many years sailing out of Salcombe.
+Recently cruising the Baltic.